May 24, 2022

 Standard virtual events tack their sponsors onto the end of their invitations, give them a banner ad in their software and treat them solely as a budget cushion.
-But the best ones find ways for sponsors to craft a more intimate, lasting connection with their audience.
+But the best ones find ways for sponsors to spark a more valuable, lasting connection with their audience.
 If you’re asking someone for their money and time, you need to proactively suggest opportunities to engage with attendees in more memorable, lasting ways that lead to follow up.

 Get inspired with these examples: